“Magnificently produced pantomime”: The Wizard of Oz reviewed in 1940

 Reviewing Victor Fleming’s now-classic musical upon its original UK release, our critic was full of praise but felt the film skewed towards a grown-up audience.

 Spectacular fantasy, adapted from the forty-year-old American best-seller fairy story.
 Dorothy gets blown away in a cyclone from her home in Kansas where she lives with her uncle and aunt and her pet dog.
-She finds herself in the land of the midgets, where she is welcomed by Glinda, a beautiful and benevolent witch.
+She finds herself in the land of the munchkins, where she is welcomed by Glinda, a beautiful and benevolent witch.

 Homesick, she goes in search of the Wizard of Oz to ask him how she can get back to Kansas.
 On the way she falls in with the Straw Man who longs for a brain; the Tin Woodman who desires a heart; and the Cowardly Lion who lacks courage.
 The secret of the Wizard of Oz is that there is no such person.
 There is only a kindly, bungling old fortune-teller.
 But he has for each a bit of homely counsel which gives them what most they desire.